jcrist/skein/docs/source/distributing-files.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To use the packaged environment in a service specification, you need to include
-the archive in ``files``, and activate the environment in the ``commands``
+the archive in ``files``, and activate the environment in the ``script``.
+This
-list.
-This looks the same for environments packaged using either tool.
+looks the same for environments packaged using either tool.

 .. code-block:: yaml